CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

-Traditionally estimated in epidemiological studies, we will discover three estimates, that are, the odds ratio, the relative risk ratio and the risk difference, and how to obtain them from a Generalized linear models in R.
+Traditionally estimated in epidemiological studies, we will discover three estimates, that are, the odds ratio, the relative risk ratio and the risk difference, and how to obtain them using a Generalized linear models in R.

 The odds ratio expresses the ratio between the odd of a binomial distributed outcome (e.g., a particular disease) given the exposition to a given factor (or given a specific factor) over the odd of the outcome given no-exposure.
-Before continuing, what’s a odd.
+Before continuing, what’s an odd ?.
 A odd expresses the ratio between the probability of the outcome occurring $P(Y = 1)$ over the probability of the outcome non-occurring $1 - P(Y = 1)$, then, if the odd is greater than 1, it means that the outcome is more likely to